 To achieve a vibrant global environment, we are championing the transformation to a sustainable society by collaborating with our stakeholders, deepening dialogues with local communities, and transparently disclosing our progress.

-Promoting Structure Global Sustainability Committee To promote sustainability management, the Global Sustainability Committee (GSC) acts as an advisory committee to the Board of Directors.
+To promote sustainability management, the Global Sustainability Committee (GSC) acts as an advisory committee to the Board of Directors.
 The Group's sustainability strategies and the progress on priority themes (water, climate change, containers and packaging, raw ingredients, health, human rights and enriching life) are discussed in the GSC under the lead of the Chief Sustainability Officer.
 The progress of environmental and social activities as well as business risks and opportunities are reported to the Board of Directors on a quarterly basis.
 In addition, the Board of Directors are provided with the opportunities to hear advices from the third party experts on sustainability management.

 Suntory Group's Environmental Management Promoting Structure

 Targets and Progress

-The Suntory Group established the Environmental Vision toward 2050 and Environmental Targets toward 2030 to provide clear direction to our environmental management.
+Suntory Group established the Environmental Vision toward 2050 and Environmental Targets toward 2030 to provide clear direction to our environmental management.
 As we engage in greater efforts to address global issues and work toward the realization of a sustainable society, we revised the greenhouse gas (GHG) emissions reduction targets in the Environmental Targets toward 2030 in April 2021, and revised our water targets in December 2021.

-Environmental Vision toward 2050

-Water Sustainability - Reduce the water intensity of production at our owned plants1 by 50%2 globally. - Replenish more than 100% of water used at all of our owned plants globally through conservation of the surrounding ecosystem. - Achieve sustainable water use for all key ingredients. - Share the Sustainable Water Philosophy to the 4 communities where our business operates.
+- Reduce the water intensity of production at our owned plants 1 by 50%2 globally. - Replenish more than 100% of water used at all of our owned plants globally through conservation of the surrounding ecosystem. - Achieve sustainable water use for all key ingredients. - Share the Sustainable Water Philosophy to the communities where our business operates.

-Climate Change Measures Aim for net zero greenhouse gas emissions across the whole value chain by 2050 Continue to promote energy conservation, proactively implement renewable energy solutions, utilize next-generation infrastructure options and work together with stakeholders across the value chain in order to contribute to realizing a decarbonized society
+Aim for net Zero greenhouse gas emissions across the whole value chain by 2050

+Continue to promote energy conservation, proactively implement renewable energy solutions, utilize next-generation infrastructure options and work together with stakeholders across the value chain in order to contribute to realizing a decarbonized society